kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ---
 Here are the guidelines to follow for the English lessons.

+Please read everything.

+This will be also part of your final exam.

 ## Enrollment

 Please send us your payment confirmation with the confirmation number.